 Elbow or Hip Dysplasia

 Dysplasia occurs when abnormalities in connective structures, like the hip sockets or elbow joints, interfere with your Bulldog's movement.
-This condition develops as your dog ages - the first symptoms typically appear in mid or later life.
+Treatments for this condition include weight loss, exercise reduction, pain management, and dietary choices that promote joint health.

 Ichthyosis

 Ichthyosis is a genetic skin condition that results from a recessive gene mutation.
 It causes the first layer of your dog's skin to develop incorrectly, resulting in rough flakes covering the epidermis.
-Areas of increased pigment and thickened skin can appear as well.
 Ichthyosis can be treated with medicated shampoos and creams, but it's not curable.
 The condition worsens with age.
+Always ask the breeder about the incidence of ichthyosis in your dog's line before adoption.

 Cherry Eye